Last Updated on September 17, 2021

 I bought one share of MoPac stock.
 Then I went to the railroad’s HQ in St. Louis, Missouri.
 I demanded (as was my right) to see the name and address lists of the as-yet unclaimed shares.
 I ran down the “lost stockholders” and handled the exchange in most cases, for a 50% contingent fee.

 Ultimately, I ended up owning around five% of Missouri Pacific.
 This outfit was a major US corporation.
 I was only around 22.
-Tracing the missing heirs of those old shares made me a multi-millionaire.
+Heirs search of those old shares made me a multi-millionaire.

 Whoever says there is no way to get rich quick is wrong.
 I did it nine times—in unrelated businesses.
 The last eight times were for fun.
 Most of my entrepreneurial-oriented friends from my Wharton School days made millions too – mostly in our twenties.
 It certainly wasn’t easier then.
 If anything, with the internet and so many new technologies, there are more opportunities and unexploited niches around today than there were in the 1960s.